marcwrobel/jbanking/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-If applicable, add a code snippet that reproduce the bug.
+If applicable, add a code snippet that reproduces the bug.
 If an exception occurs, add also its stacktrace.

 **Expected behavior**
 A clear and concise description of what you expected to happen.